openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 ### GET /Jurisdictions

 Gets all of an agency's Jurisdictions.
+Served by agencies.

 Parameters:
 | Name | Type | R/O | Description |